A2TC-YT/Tabbed-Out-AFK/README.md

 If you have any questions ask either **IceCubes#6612** or **A 2016 Toyota Corolla#3074** on Discord

 ## Macros available so far
-- Kings fall walking backwards AFK
+- controller afk KF movement
-- Kings fall looking Down and UP AFK
+- controller afk KF camera
 - **MORE TO COME IN THE FEATURE**

 If you want more macros or have any new ideas DM **IceCubes#6612** or **A 2016 Toyota Corolla#3074** about it and we will see if we can do it and we will update the github with it.